NearIntegration/PI-AF-SDK-large-asset-count-Project/README.md

 The goal of this project is to provide a set of sample code that handles representative large-asset-count use cases with the best practices in coding with PI AF SDK.

+Please see the [Wiki](https://github.com/osisoft/PI-AF-SDK-large-asset-count-Project/wiki) for the complete technical reference.

 ## Projects

 There are four projects in the solution to demonstrate an end-to-end example.